-Common throughout all of these studies is recognition that social media provide opportunities for engaged citizenship, activism, and dissent through inter-connectivity.
+Common throughout all of these studies is recognition that social media provide opportunities for engaged citizenship, activism, and dissent through interconnectivity.
 The Idle No More movement exemplifies how isolated forms of initial dissent and civic engagement can grow exponentially through the use of social media.
-Further, the digital presence of Idle No More exemplifies active struggles over dominant knowledge systems in Canada.
 The origins of the movement, rooted in a critique of ongoing colonialism in Canada, and the many failures of the Government to honour the spirit and intent of the Treaties as well as failures to consult with First Nations people about proposed legislation, became a platform for digitally educating, informing, and inviting activism on the part of Canadians.